mkner/robo-time/docs/timing.rst

 .. function:: delay(delay_time)

     Initiates a delay for the specified amount of time in milliseconds The underlying timing mechanism uses the most accurate, valid monotonic time available.
+Monotonic time moves unidirectionally forward and runs independently of the variations that occur with a system clock.
 This delay function can be  used safely inside a process thread.
 It is named after the **arduino** delay function.

   :param delay_time: amount of time to delay (milliseconds)